NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ---

 ## 1.9 You Play All Roles
 Why you must hold the whole: In real systems, the work is fragmented — each player sees their piece, no one owns the whole.
 Run the full cycle yourself, in parallel.
 Not to override, but to see what others cannot.
-To end conflict, what matters is that you see as much as possible, as precisely as possible, as objectively as possible, as unbiased as possible.
 You Map.
 You Check.
 You Judge.
 You Decide.
 You Act.

+It's not a circle (same place).
+It's a heart (keeps you alive while you work through it).

 ## 1.10 Key Terms